 The thing is, my fourth-grade teacher Mrs. Aiken, was a teacher most of us considered an evil witch.

-My friend Jay’s mom even transferred him out of the school district in order to keep Mrs. Aiken’s evil hands off of him.
-I had to write “I will use my self control.” up to 700 times a night as additional homework in her class.
+A friend’s mom even transferred my friend out of the school district in order to keep Mrs. Aiken’s evil hands off of him.
+In her class I had to write “I will use my self control.” up to 700 times a night as additional homework in her class.
 Apparently I had none.
-Yet that was not the stemning that floated back to me self-controlnt.
+Yet that was not the stemning that floated back to me.
 It was the atmosphere of everything else—the atmosphere that the edited stories were holding back—that is now available.
-It was very significant that I was not sitting in a student’s desk when these memories returned, but the desk of the teacher.
+It was very significant that I was not sitting in a student’s desk when these memories returned, but at the desk of the teacher.

 The richness of my life returns in these moments.
 As a story-teller, the newly remembered Perrin School is the goose’s golden egg.

 I can see why my editor was afraid, though.
 There is an unbelievable deluge of images coming forth.
 Sensory input of all kinds—sight, sound, smell, feel, taste—are all coming in like a firehose.
 I can handle it, though.
-The wizard always creates from the chaos, not the void.
+The wizard—and the artist—always creates from the chaos, not the void.